 More on Wildland Gardens

-In 2012, I began the process of building an ecological farm on four acres in the Morrilton Area of Central Arkansas.
+In 2012, I began the process of building an ecological farm on eight acres in the Morrilton Area of Central Arkansas.
 At Wildland Gardens you will find curving gardens filled with annual and perennial vegetables, herbs, grains, seeds, flowers, cotton, fruit trees and berries.
 I also have a flock of egg laying hens, bees, and two horses.
 Each year I accept interns from Hendrix College who receive course credit for their work and research on the farm.